 Is it your Job?
 Your family?
 Sleep?
 Your car?
 Good food?
 Your pets?
 Holidays?

-The key to being happy lies much deeper than our material possessions, how we feel when we look in the mirror, or whether or not people perceive us as a ‘joyful’ person.
-In fact, true happiness is multifaceted.
-To achieve pure, deep happiness, it is important to take the time to assess all pillars of happiness discussed below and consider how they may be relevant to your life.
+To be happy lies much more profound than our material possessions.
+This is about how we feel when we look at ourselves in the mirror, or whether or not people perceive us as a ‘joyful’ person.
+True happiness is multifaceted.
+Achieving the pure and deep satisfaction is essential to take the time to assess all pillars of happiness discussed below and consider how they may be relevant to your life.

-Being stimulated mentally and achieving a basic level of education is conducive for happiness.
+Being stimulated mentally and achieving a basic level of education is conducive to happiness.
 Assess whether or not you are content with your current intellectual status and make changes where needed!
-This may involve reading more books, going back to school, finding a more stimulating job, learning another language, or whatever your heart desires!
+This may involve reading more books, going back to school, finding a more stimulating job, learning another language, or whatever your heart desires.

-Keeping in good physical health is key for good mental health!
-And by consuming a clean, whole food diet with a variety of colorful vegetables containing essential vitamins and minerals, we can help to ensure our bodies are receiving the nutrients it needs to produce all of the hormones and neurotransmitters that keep us happy!
+Keeping in good physical health is key for good mental health.
+It is crucial to consume a healthy whole food diet.
+The dietary contains essential vitamins and minerals, and it can help the body to receive sufficient nutrients to produce all of the hormones and neurotransmitters that keep us happy.

-Maintaining social connections is vital- research shows that the more people we connect with each day the happier we are!
-Invest time into your relationships and friendships, value your family and get involved in your community in order to experience even deeper happiness.
+Maintaining social connections is vital- research shows that the more people we connect with each day, the happier we are!
+Invest time in your relationships and friendships, value your family, and get involved in your community to experience even deeper happiness.

-Research shows that all we need to feel happy and secure is enough money to get us by and give us options- to put a roof over our head, clothing on our backs and food in our bellies.
-After that point, more money does not equal more happiness!
-To achieve a higher level of happiness, move your focus away from material possessions and towards all the little moments in life that are truly important!
+It is always arguable discussion about money over happiness.
+However, there is research that showed that all we need to feel happy and secure is enough money.
+Enough money allows us to get things we want, and it gives us options.
+We spend money to put a roof over our heads, to buy clothing and food.
+However, it may be the case that the more money you get does not equal to more happiness you earn.
+You should balance your needs to be truly happy.
+Move your focus away from material possessions and towards all the little moments in life that are truly important!

-This pillar of happiness refers to how comfortable we are in our external environment; our home, town, neighborhood and country.
-Not only does this refer to the physical (such as nature, standard of living), but also political (government policies) aspects of our environment.
+This pillar of happiness refers to how comfortable we are in our external environment - our home, town, neighborhood, and country.
+Not only does this refer to the physical (such as nature, the standard of living), but also political (government policies) aspects of our environment.

 Smile more!
-We all know when were happy we smile, but did you know that by smiling we can also make ourselves feel happy (and those around us, remember smiling is contagious!)??
-Weather you’re feeling a bit blue or just want to feel even more joyful than you already do, crack a smile and reap the happiness rewards!
+We all know that when we're happy, we smile.
+But did you know that by smiling we can also make ourselves feel happy? and making those around us smiling too?
+Whether you’re feeling a bit blue or want to feel even more joyful than you already do, crack a smile and reap the happiness rewards!

 ‘Spread love everywhere you go.
 Let no one ever come without leaving happier.’